-All costs associated with land acquisition and resettlement planning and implementation, including the cost of field investigations; surveys and documentation; consultation and participation; addressing grievances and complaints; monitoring and supervision; and coordination with the local authorities in regard to resettlement implementation would be covered by subproject developers.
+- 100. All costs associated with land acquisition and resettlement planning and implementation, including the cost of field investigations; surveys and documentation; consultation and participation; addressing grievances and complaints; monitoring and supervision; and coordination with the local authorities in regard to resettlement implementation would be covered by subproject developers.
 The estimated cost breakdown would be included in the resettlement plans and will be included towards the cost of the subproject.
 The implement cost estimates will make adequate provisions for consultancy services for implementation organization, design and inspection works, construction works and contingencies for resettlement area.
 This total project implementation cost will be included towards the cost of the subproject.
-In the case of cost overruns due to unforeseen circumstances or delays, the subproject developers will allocate additional funds as may be necessary.
+In the case of cost overruns due to unforeseen circumstances or delays, the subproject developers will allocate additional funds as may be necessary. - 101.
+Funds for the management, administration, monitoring and evaluation of results of resettlement compensation for local authorities are taken from the reciprocal capital of the central budget.